decentraland/documentation/content/creator/sdk7/getting-started/decentraland-editor.md

 - **Publish scenes**: publish your scene to the world.
 See [Publishing]({{< ref "/content/creator/sdk7/publishing/publishing.md" >}}).
 - **Manage dependencies**: add, remove, and list the libraries and dependencies that your project is using.
 See [Manage dependencies]({{< ref "/content/creator/sdk7/libraries/manage-dependencies.md" >}}).
 - **Preview models**: Open a gltf or .glb model to see an interactive preview.
-- **Drag and drop entities visually (Alpha)**: Use the **Inspector** view to drag and drop entities into place, and configure some of their components via UI.
+- **Drag and drop entities visually (Alpha)**: Use the **Visual Editor** view to drag and drop entities into place, and configure some of their components via UI.
-- **Reference entities added visually in your code**: Entities that are added using the inspector can then be referenced in your code to add interactivity to them.
+- **Reference entities added visually in your code**: Entities that are added using the Visual Editor can then be referenced in your code to add interactivity to them.
 See [Get an entity by name]({{< ref "/content/creator/sdk7/architecture/entities-components.md#get-an-entity-by-name" >}}).

 ## Reporting issues